PAFR2003/LesserSpaceNations/README.md

 *"A new era for the company has begun."*

-*- Athanasios Nicodemou's personal diaries*
+*- a quote from Athanasios Nicodemou's personal diaries*

 ## Kompania e Inteligjencës Robotike Tiranë